 After Tricia Was Shot In The Head

 Tricia Kennedy remembered her training.
-She remembered, her training at the gunsite academy.
+She remembered her training at the Gunsite Academy.
 Her training taught her how to keep herself alive in a critical situation.

 Being shot in the head was a good opportunity to test what she learned.

 Immediately Tricia began focusing on her breathing.
 She used the exact pattern above, to slow her heart rate down to manageable levels.
-This in part saved her life with the help of those whom were already on the scene.
+This in part saved her life with the help of those who were already on the scene.

 Tricia Kennedy saved her life using combat breathing.